fedora-copr/debate/user-ssh-builders/README.md

 - Inability to select an instance type in advance so it may be hard to debug builds where e.g. Amazon AWS Spot instance is needed and nothing else.

+### Option 3 - Resubmit and keep for ssh

+Next to the "Resubmit" button, we could have another "Resubmit and keep for ssh" button.
+This will be the case for both failed and succeeded builds.
+It is not guaranteed that user will get a builder from the same pool but this might turn out not to be a problem, we will see.
+It should be easy to improve this if needed - we could start tracking builder pool for each build and then use this information when resubmitting.

+This option will be the most user friendly.
+No settings, no architecture/pool selection, etc.

 ### Common ground